Saab town caught between hope and despair

 "(Saab) is tiny in the scheme of things.
 They produce vehicles for a very niche premium buyer," said Ian Fletcher, automotive analyst at consultancy IHS.

-While endorsing Geely's $1.5 billion Volvo takeover, which gives the Chinese full control of the famed Swedish marque, regulators rejected tiny machinery maker Sichuan Tengzhong Heavy Industries' attempt to buy the now defunct U.S. brand hummer.
+While endorsing Geely's $1.5 billion (938 million pounds) Volvo takeover, which gives the Chinese full control of the famed Swedish marque, regulators rejected tiny machinery maker Sichuan Tengzhong Heavy Industries' attempt to buy the now defunct U.S. brand hummer.

 The privately owned Youngman, one of China's many less well-known players keen to join the big players through acquisitions, employs only a similar number of staff as Saab.

-Investors remain skeptical that after months of stitching hasty deals together Muller can pull Saab through.
+Investors remain sceptical that after months of stitching hasty deals together Muller can pull Saab through.

 The Swedish Automobile share price has fallen 81 percent since the start of the year from as high as 6 euros to under one euro by early September.
 It posted a loss of 200 million euros in the first half of the year.